-I knew Barcelona would be unique based on what I knew of Anton Gaudí’s architecture, but I didn’t anticipate how much I would fall in love with it.
+I knew Barcelona would be unique based on what I knew of Antoni Gaudí’s architecture, but I didn’t anticipate how much I would fall in love with it.
 The energy of the crowds, the winding streets of the old town, and the beautiful new and old buildings sprinkled throughout — it’s an unforgettable, vibrant city.
 Plus, with great shopping and culture, (and city views like this one from Grand Hotel Central, above) running out of things to do in Barcelona is nearly impossible!
 Here’s my take on what you simply can’t miss there…

 8:30am — Park Guell

 Starting the day at Park Guell will get you in the right mood for Barcelona’s architectural scene.
-This park features some of the most expansive works of architect Anton Gaudí, and is a great place to wander around or find a bench to enjoy the gardens.
+This park features some of the most expansive works of architect Antoni Gaudí, and is a great place to wander around or find a bench to enjoy the gardens.
 Visiting in the morning also ensures fewer crowds.

 10:00am — La Sagrada Familia

 With Gaudí fresh on the mind, make your way over to La Sagrada Familia.
 This church took my breath away — it’s truly incredible in person!
 The church has been under construction for over one hundred years, but don’t let that stop you from taking the walking tour so you can fully experience it.
 I suggest booking tickets in advance for both La Sagrada Familia and Park Guell.

 Once you’ve had your morning fill of Gaudí, head to the Mercado de La Boqueria for lunch.
 There you’ll find a large indoor market hall with typical Spanish tapas and treats.
 My tip: grab a fresh juice from one of the stalls and taste your way through the market until you’re full.
 If you’re indecisive when it comes to meals (like me), this will be one of your favorite spots!